 Demand response curtailment is a program through which businesses receive payments for voluntarily reducing their electricity use when heavy demand threatens the reliability of the region's electricity grid.
-The SEA entered into a curtailment service provider agreement with Comverge, Inc. for the DLCC in 2013 that will expire in May 2016.
-The electrical grid emergency events may only be called on weekdays June through September between the hours of 12:00pm and 8:00pm, at a maximum of ten times per year.
-The DLCC turns off non-essential loads at the building such as the 10th Street Water Feature in order to reduce electricity demand during electrical grid emergency events.
+The SEA entered into a curtailment service provider agreement with CPower Corp. (formerly Comverge, Inc.) for the DLCC in 2013 that will expire in May 2016.
+For 2014, electrical grid emergency events may only be called on weekdays June through September between the hours of 12:00pm and 8:00pm, at a maximum of ten times per year.
+The DLCC turns off non-essential loads at the building, such as the 10th Street Water Feature, in order to reduce electricity demand during electrical grid emergency events.
 It is recognized that during building events, demand response strategies must be conservative in order to keep event attendees comfortable.
-In 2013, the DLCC for non-compliance.
-Payments for participation in the demand response program totaled more than \$8,000 in 2013.
+There is no penalty to the DLCC for non-compliance.
+In 2014, the DLCC curtailed electrical load for one test event.